StefaE/PVForecast/README.md

     resource_id       = <resource_id_from_solcast.com>
     # resource_id_2   = <second_resource_id_from_solcast.com>
     api_key           = <api_id_from_solcast.com>
-    # post            = 0         # enable posting and tuning (deprecated)
-    # interval        = 60        # interval at which SolCast is read (during daylight only)
+    # interval        = 30        # interval at which SolCast is read (during daylight only)
-    Latitude          = 51.8
+    # Latitude          = 50.2    # defaults describe Frankfurt, Germany
-    Longitude         =  6.1
+    # Longitude         =  8.7
 ```

-[Solcast](https://solcast.com/pricing/) allows for the free registration of a residental rooftop PV installation of up to 1MWp and allows for up to 20 API calls/day.
+[Solcast](https://solcast.com/pricing/) allows for the free registration of a residental rooftop PV installation of up to 1MWp and allows for up to 50 API calls/day.
 The registration process provides a 12-digit _resource_id_ (`xxxx-xxxx-xxxx-xxxx`) and a 32 character API key.

-To stay within the limits of 20 API calls/day, the API is only called with an `interval = 60` minutes between sunrise and sunset only.
-That's the sole use of `Latitude` and `Longitude` parameters (which maybe better placed in `[Default]` section, if weather based forecasts, as described in the following sections, are also calculated)

 Solcast directly provides a PV forecast (in kW) for 30min intervals, with 10% and 90% confidence level.
 Hence, no further modelling is needed.

 [Since tuning was deprecated](https://articles.solcast.com.au/en/articles/4945263-pv-tuning-discontinued), Solcast allows the definition of a second rooftop site to support split-array setups.
 In such a situation, a `resource_id` and `resource_id_2` can be provided.
 Both will be queried at the same times.
 Individual and total forecast results will be stored in the database(s)

+To stay within the limits of 50 API calls/day, the API is only called with an `interval = 30` minutes between sunrise and sunset only, even if the script is called more often.
+That's the sole use of `Latitude` and `Longitude` parameters (which maybe better placed in `[Default]` section, if weather based forecasts, as described in the following sections, are also calculated).

+* for split array configurations, this is insufficient in summer - the longest period (at the nothern border of Germany) of daylight is ~17 hours.
+Hence this would create up to 17 * 2 arrays * 2/h = 68 calls/day.
+* future versions of the software may take this into account

 ### **OWM** configuration
 ```